nbfigueroa/SPCM-CRP/README.md

 ### Publication
-[1] Nadia Figueroa and Aude Billard, "Transform Invariant Discovery of Dynamical Primitives: Leveraging Spectral and Bayesian Non-parametric Methods."
-In preparation for Pattern Recognition.
+[1] Nadia Figueroa and Aude Billard, "Transform Invariant Discovery of Dynamical Primitives: Leveraging Spectral and Bayesian Non-parametric Methods." *In preparation*.